-Although edgy on the outside, Lexus’ 2016 GS luxury sedan is all about comfort on the inside.
+Although edgy on the outside, Lexus’ 2018 GS luxury sedan is all about comfort on the inside.
+Both front occupants enjoy 10-way-power seats, and LED ambient lighting is integrated into the door ornamentation and the console.
+Soft leather is everywhere and nice touches and details abound, from “Lexus”-stamped scuff plates on all doorsills to contrast stitching on the upper instrument panel, door panels and shift boot.
 The attractively shaped instrument panel includes analog Optitron gauges with a color Multi-Information Display and an 8- or 12.3-inch color high-resolution central-control screen that operates with the 2nd-generation Remote Touch Interface (RTI) control function.
-Both front occupants enjoy 10-way-power seats, and LED ambient lighting is integrated into the door ornamentation and the RTI surround area.
-Nice touches and details abound, from “Lexus”-stamped scuff plates on all doorsills to contrast stitching on the upper instrument panel, door panels and shift boot.

-The Lexus GS luxury performance sedan for 2016 is not for the shy, as the Lexus L-Finesse design theme results in a boldly styled piece of road-going art.
-It leads with a bold new front-end treatment that is becoming the Lexus corporate face.
-Fitting its more sporting image, the GS continues with edgy styling and highly defined shapes that include distinctive headlights and LED taillights.
+Not for the shy, the Lexus GS luxury performance sedan is a boldly styled piece of road-going art.
+It leads with an aggressive front-end treatment with an oversized grille, deep chin spoiler and intense expression.
+Distinctive headlights and LED taillights fit its sporting image, as do its muscular lines, highly defined shapes and low stance.
 The GS 350 and 450h are fitted with 18-inch alloy wheels, while the F Sport Package and GS F add 19-inch wheels.
 Rich and varied paint options are a pleasant departure from the ubiquitous sea of silver, white and black.

-The Manufacturer’s Suggested Retail Price (MSRP) for the 2016 Lexus GS 200t starts just a shade over $46,500.
-The GS 350 starts closer to $51,000, with the AWD version starting closer to $51,500.
-The hybrid GS 450h starts just over $64,000 and adding numerous options can push it considerably higher.
-The GS F starts just over $85,000.
+The Manufacturer’s Suggested Retail Price (MSRP) for the 2018 Lexus GS 300 starts just a shade over $47,300.
+The GS 350 starts closer to $51,700, with the AWD version starting about $300 less.
+The hybrid GS 450h starts just over $64,600 and adding numerous options can push it considerably higher.
+The GS F starts just over $85,350.
 The GS 350’s likely European competitors, the Audi A6, BMW 5 Series and Mercedes-Benz E-Class, tend to have starting prices above that of the GS and are fairly close to each other in resale values, but the GS 350 is expected to maintain both 3-year and 5-year residuals that are higher, thus paying benefits in the long term.
-Before heading off to the dealer, be sure and check the Kelley Blue Book Fair Purchase Price to see what others in your area are actually paying for the 2016 Lexus GS 200t, 350 or 450h.
+Before heading off to the dealer, be sure to check the Kelley Blue Book Fair Purchase Price to see what others in your area are actually paying for the 2018 Lexus GS 300, 350 or 450h.

 Under the Hood

-The 2016 Lexus GS 200t sedan derives its power from a twin-scroll 2.0-liter turbocharged engine sending power to rear wheels via an 8-speed automatic transmission.
+The 2018 Lexus GS 300 sedan is powered by a twin-scroll 2.0-liter turbocharged engine sending power to the rear wheels via an 8-speed automatic transmission.
 The GS 350 is powered by a 3.5-liter V6 with dual variable-valve timing with intelligence (VVT-i) and direct fuel injection.
 In rear-wheel-drive (RWD) models it is matched with an 8-speed automatic transmission and with all-wheel drive (AWD) it has a 6-speed automatic.
 The hybrid GS 450h employs an Atkinson-cycle version of the 3.5-liter V6, with the Lexus Hybrid Synergy Drive that combines the gasoline engine and the electric motor for a total system output of 338 horsepower.
-Lastly, the rear-drive GS F is equipped with a 5.0-liter V8 engine and an 8-speed automatic with manual shift control.
+The rear-drive high-performance GS F is equipped with a 5.0-liter V8 engine and an 8-speed automatic with manual shift control.

 241 horsepower @ 5,800 rpm